 If you’re dealing with severe battery drain on your iPhone SE, take a look at our list of fixes.
 If nothing there works, you might have a bad battery.

 How to Fix iPhone SE Performance Problems

-We’ve been hearing about a wide range of iPhone SE performance issues in the aftermath of the iOS 11 release.
+We’ve been hearing about a wide range of iPhone SE performance issues in the aftermath of the latest iOS 12 release.
 Some users are noticing more frequent lag, others are seeing random reboots and lockups.